Digitopia/DigiSimpler/README.md

 >>>>>>> ef085e8dc390246c4bb8ddb811b0c24077a779c5
 © Digitópia - Casa da Música

-Digisimpler is free software: you can redistribute it and/or modify
-    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 <<<<<<< HEAD

 DigiSimpler is free software: you can redistribute it and/or modify